Cell Cultivation and the Cellab® Bioreactor System

 Cellab offers a range of hollow fiber modules from about 100 cm² up to 2500 cm² of culture surface area.
 This allows the progression to larger modules without the need to validate a new system.
-Hollow fiber modules with an even higher surface up to 25.000cm2 are available on request.
+Single hollow fiber modules with an even higher surface up to 25.000cm2 are available on request.

 How long can I culture cells using the Cellab® Bioreactor System?

 Depending on the cell line and your laboratory praxis, cells can be sustained in hollow fiber bioreactors for several months while a continuous harvest of protein is possible.
 Neither a replacement of the bioreactor itself no cell passaging is necessary during the culture period in Cellab bioreactors.

 Hollow Fiber System